 |10.53 inches of rain fell from Feb 28 through Mar 3 in Shepherdsville, swelling Salt River and flooding much of the town.|

-Following the 1997 flood, the Kentucky Hazard Mitigation Team awarded Shepherdsville $2.5 million to purchase flood-damaged property.
+Following the 1997 flood, the Kentucky Hazard Mitigation Team awarded Shepherdsville $2.5 million to purchase flood-damaged property which was turned into the city park.

 Lebanon Junction was flooded by the Rolling Fork River which crested at 53 feet upstream at Boston.